cisagov/ScubaGear/baselines/powerplatform.md

 ###  Policy

 #### POWER.PLATFORM.4.1v1
-- Content security policies for model-driven Power Apps SHALL be enabled.
+- Content security policy violations for Model-driven and Canvas Power Apps SHALL be blocked.
+#### POWER.PLATFORM.4.2v1
+- Reporting for Content Security Policy violations MAY be enabled.

 ### Resources